RogerHuba/roger_python_guide/class_27/facilitator.md

     reviewer = models.ForeignKey(get_user_model(), on_delete=models.CASCADE)
 ```

+- > NOTE: The cascade will delete ay object that was created by a deleted user.

 - python manage.py makemigrations movies
 - python manage.py migrate
+- Go ahead and run the server really quick and go to the admin page
 - python manage.py createsuperuser
 - python manage.py runserver
 - log in to admin